 Research Interests: Hospital surge capacity metrics; Characterizing willingness to respond to disasters; Disaster medicine curriculum development; International disaster response metrics ...read more

 Request an appointment through My

 I live outside of Maryland

 Sheikh Zayed Tower

 Baltimore, MD 21287 map

-Dr. Catlett’s interest in wilderness medicine evolved when she began climbing mountains in 2004, starting with Kilimanjaro in Africa.
+Catlett’s interest in wilderness medicine evolved when she began climbing mountains in 2004, starting with Kilimanjaro in Africa.
 In 2005, she was the physician for an expedition cruise ship traveling from Japan to Siberia, the Arctic Circle and Alaska.
 In 2006, she was the Mt.
 Everest basecamp physician for the Adventure Consultants expedition.
-She provided helicopter search-and-rescue for the 2008 and 2009 UAE Desert Challenge, a 5-day 2000 km automotive race through the deserts of the Middle East, and medical support for the Abu Dhabi Formula 1 Grand Prix in 2009.
+She provided helicopter search-and-rescue for the 2008 and 2009 UAE Desert Challenge, a five-day 2000 km automotive race through the deserts of the Middle East and medical support for the Abu Dhabi Formula 1 Grand Prix in 2009.

-Dr. Catlett has spoken both nationally and internationally on a variety of disaster and wilderness medicine topics.
-She has led disaster conferences in Turkey, Colombia, Guatemala, Jamaica, Costa Rica, and Indonesia.
+Catlett has spoken both nationally and internationally on a variety of disaster and wilderness medicine topics.
+She has led disaster conferences in Turkey, Colombia, Guatemala, Jamaica, Costa Rica and Indonesia.
 She has published articles in Prehospital and Disaster Medicine, JAMA, BMC Public Health, Prehospital Emergency Care, American Journal of Disaster Medicine, PLoS One, and the Journal of the American College of Surgeons.

 - Associate Director, Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR)